top of page

 Census records for John Townley in this brick wall busting series.
 All census records appeared in Cincinnati, Hamilton County, Ohio, USA.

-I love using tables when trying to evaluate information in genealogy research.
-I'll want to put this in a genealogy research plan.
+I love using tables to evaluate information in genealogy research.
+I'll want to include this in a genealogy research plan.

 I have census evidence of John and Evaline (though I'm not sure where Evaline is in the 1870 US Census record.
 I would love to resolve that question.)

-If you want tips on how to research your ancestors in US Census records, check out this video US Census Records - How to Research on FamilySearch and Ancestry.
+If you want tips on researching your ancestors in US Census records, check out this video US Census Records - How to Research on FamilySearch and Ancestry.

 Additional "My Genealogy Brick Wall?"
 Show Notes